course-details-portlet

 Learning methods and activities

 Lectures, colloquiums, literature study, field mapping and excursions.
-Field mapping is compulsory to attend.
+The colloquiums, literature study, field mapping and excursions are compulsory to attend, in addition to submit any accompanying reports.
 Field mapping and field excursion may be scheduled during a weekend.
 The course is evaluated by a reference group.

 Compulsory assignments